zamm-dev/zamm/ui/infobox.md

 ```

 However, because this still affects the layout due to the `inline-block` display, there is no point to doing this except for perhaps browser compatibility issues.

+We now rename the `System Information` box to `System Info` to avoid having a multi-line title with the default app sizing.

 #### Multi-line title